Daniel Carter Beard: Scouting

 Beard also helped his sister organize the Camp Fire Girls.
 Beard was a Freemason, initiated in the Mariners Lodge No. 67 (New York City).
 An award for Masonic Scouters has been named in his honor.

 Beard founded Boy Scout Troop 1 in Flushing, New York, which is believed to be one of the oldest continuously chartered Boy Scout Troops in the United States.
 He became an Eagle Scout at the age of 64 on February 15, 1915.

 Prior to the establishment of the Distinguished Eagle Scout Award, Dan Beard was recipient of the only "gold Eagle badge" awarded at the Second National Training Conference of Scout Executives held in 1922 in Blue Ridge, North Carolina.

 Dan Beard was also involved with the Culver Academies' summer camp program for many years, which used his "Sons of Daniel Boone" program.
 This program still exists as the Academy's Culver Woodcraft Camp.

-Beard died on June 11, 1941, ten days before his 91st birthday, at his home Brooklands in Suffern, New York.
+Beard died on June 11, 1941, aged 90, at his home Brooklands in Suffern, New York.
 He was buried near his home at the Brick Church Cemetery in Spring Valley, New York.
 The National Program Director of the Boy Scouts of America, E. Urner Goodman, was selected to be in charge of the beloved youth leader's funeral in Suffern.
 An estimated 2,000 people lined the funeral route to the cemetery in Monsey, New York, where 127 Boy Scouts formed an honor guard and assisted with traffic control.